tencurse/neocities/src/site-info.md

 this mobile-friendly site is made with [11ty](https://www.11ty.dev/docs/getting-started/) using [vs code](https://code.visualstudio.com/) for firefox browsers. see the source code on [github](https://github.com/tencurse/neocities).

-feel free to copy-paste my code, but if you do, please take the time to learn what you are copy-pasting. arm yourself with knowledge!
+feel free to copy-paste my code, but if you do, please take the time to learn what you are copy-pasting. arm yourself with knowledge! (this should go without saying, but don't actually copy the written content.)

 ## site credits